ekline/draft-dtn-ipn-arpa/draft-ek-dtn-ipn-arpa.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "An ARPA Parent for IPN Addresses"
-abbrev: "TODO - Abbreviation"
+abbrev: "IPN dot ARPA"
-category: info
+category: std

 docname: draft-todo-yourname-protocol-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"